dprotter/anne_experiment/README.md

 Pushing new changes to Github
 ------
-after making changes or writing a new python script for running an experiment, in order to save the experiment and get this script on the other rasberry pis, the script should be pushed to github with the following commands:
+after making changes or writing a new python script for running an experiment, in order to save the changes we have made to github, we need to push the changes to github with the following commands:
 ~~~
 git add .
 git commit -m "message describing what changes are getting made"